Farsinuce/LLM-Alchemy/docs/bug-squashing-plan.md

 ## 3. Recently Fixed Bugs

 ### 3.1.
+Bug A: Save/Load State ✅ FIXED

+-   **Status**: **FIXED** (as of recent commits)
+-   **The Problem**: Games could not save or load state.
+Browser console showed `Could not find the 'state_version' column of 'game_states' in the schema cache` error and HTTP 400 responses when trying to save.
+-   **The Root Cause**: Commit 86c5b19 introduced a `state_version` field for future compatibility, but this column didn't exist in the database schema.
+-   **The Solution Applied**: Removed the problematic `state_version` field from save operations while keeping the `game_mode` validation for proper conflict resolution.

+### 3.2.
 Bug D: Floating Emoji Background ✅ FIXED

 -   **Status**: **FIXED** (as of recent commits)
 -   **The Problem**: The background animation was inefficient, causing performance issues ("lagging blobs").
 It also failed to meet the visual requirements: large, semi-transparent emojis that drift across the screen.
+Additionally, emojis would stop moving during their fade-out phase.
 -   **The Solution Applied**: Complete rewrite using dedicated `FloatingEmojiBackground.tsx` component with pure CSS animations.
+Fixed fade-out animation to continue movement while fading (extending travel distance by 20% in final keyframe).
 The new implementation uses hardware-accelerated CSS `@keyframe` animations and efficient spawning logic with `onAnimationEnd` events.

 ---